Short URL for this page:

 Suprasl'sky spisok (Suprasl text) which is preserved in the form of a symposium, compiled in 1520 by Grigorii Ivanovich who served at the court of Prince Semen Odyntsevych.
 In addition to the "Kiev" Chronicle, which extends from 862 to 1514 and ends with the victory of Prince Ostrozhsky over the Muscovites in 1515, it also comprises the Smolensk and West‑Rus′ chronicles.

-Litopys Avraamky (Avraamka's Chronicle) written in Smolensk in 1495, by or of Bishop Joseph, "by the hand of the sinful bondsman of God, Avraamka."
+Litopys Avraamky (Avraamka's Chronicle) written in Smolensk in 1495, by order of Bishop Joseph, "by the hand of the sinful bondsman of God, Avraamka."

 Barkulabovsky Litopys (Barkulabovo Chronicle) was compiled by the priest Fedir Pylypovych of Smolensk in the village of Barkulabovo near Orsha and Mohyliv at the turn of the sixteenth and seventeenth centuries.
 It contains valuable information about the activities of the Brotherhoods and the beginnings of the Church Union, and is written in beautiful Byelorussian.